 Our Personal Care brands are contributing to Unilever’s €1 billion Climate & Nature Fund, through which we’re taking decisive action on issues from water preservation to reforestation, wildlife protection and more.

 We’re also continuing to champion the use of science, not animals, to assure the safety of our products and ingredients, as we have for more than 40 years.
 And we’re sharing our research and expertise to drive systems change and help end animal testing for cosmetics in every part of the world.

 As part of our aim not only to do less harm but also to do more good, we are committed to helping protect and regenerate 1.5 million hectares of land, forests and oceans by 2030.
 This is more land than we use to grow the renewable ingredients included across our beauty and personal care product portfolio.

-Our Beauty and Wellbeing brands are investing in Unilever’s €1 billion Climate & Nature Fund – an initiative launched in 2020 as part of company-wide actions to fight climate change and protect nature.
+Our Personal Care brands are investing in Unilever’s dedicated €1 billion Climate & Nature Fund – an initiative launched in 2020 as part of company-wide actions to fight climate change and protect nature.
 This money will be used to take decisive, meaningful action with projects likely to include landscape restoration, reforestation, carbon sequestration, wildlife protection and water preservation.

 And business-wide, we’re committed to a deforestation-free supply chain by 2023, and to making our product formulations biodegradable by 2030, minimising their impact on water and aquatic ecosystems.

 As part of Unilever’s global commitment to closing the loop on plastic, we’re contributing towards the removal of over 100,000 tonnes of plastic from our packaging entirely by 2025 and ensuring that any plastic we do use is recyclable, reusable or compostable.